-This bill amends existing laws to allow alternative treatment centers (ATCs) in New Hampshire to operate on a for-profit basis, moving away from the previous requirement that they be not-for-profit entities.
-The definition of "alternative treatment center" is updated to include domestic business corporations and limited liability companies, while the stipulation that they must be not-for-profit is removed.
-The bill also introduces provisions for ATCs to convert from voluntary corporations to either domestic business corporations or limited liability companies, with specific conditions, including a three-year prohibition on selling memberships or shares to foreign corporations.
+This bill amends existing laws to allow alternative treatment centers (ATCs) to operate on a for-profit basis, removing the previous requirement that they be not-for-profit entities.
+It modifies the definition of "alternative treatment center" to include domestic business corporations and limited liability companies, while deleting the stipulation that they must be not-for-profit.
+The bill also introduces provisions for ATCs to convert from voluntary corporations to business corporations or limited liability companies, with conditions such as a three-year prohibition on selling memberships or shares to foreign corporations.
+Additionally, it updates the governance structure of ATCs, mandating that their boards include at least one medical professional and a qualified patient, while ensuring a majority of board members are New Hampshire residents.

 Statutes affected: Introduced: 126-X:1, 126-X:7, 126-X:8, 292:7, 293-A:9, 304-C:149